json7/KeycloakGo/Readme.md

 ## Installation
 ```
-go get github.com/mitch-strong/keycloakgo
+go get gitlab.nolibox.com/skyteam/keycloak-go
-go install
 ```

 ## Usage
-For usage of this plugin see [Documentation](../master/USAGE.md)
+For usage of this plugin see [Documentation](./USAGE.md)